library(chromatographR)

 classes of compounds distinguished by their chromophores.
 The second

-access the peaks in cluster 2 as follows:
+.
+We can access the peaks in cluster two as

 cl2 <- cl$clusters$c2@peaks